jcgoble3/gmail-bundling/README.md

 This is a fork of https://github.com/boukestam/inbox-in-gmail by boukestam and russelldc.
 Their extension was aimed at restoring as much of the old Inbox look-and-feel as possible in addition to functionality.

-While I appreciate their work, I don't particularly care for the Inbox look and feel, especially the lack of a dark mode (since I often work in dimly lit rooms).
+While I appreciate their work, I don't particularly care for the Inbox look and feel, especially the lack of a dark mode since I often work in less than bright light and at night.
 In reality, the only reason I ever used Inbox in the first place was the ability to bundle emails.
-Other than that, I actually prefer the normal Gmail interface over the Inbox interface.
+I actually prefer the normal Gmail™ interface over the Inbox interface, but bundling was powerful enough to make me use Inbox until well past its bitter end.
+(After Inbox was officially discontinued on April 2, 2019, I actually kept an Inbox tab open on my computer until mid-May, even disabling Windows updates to avoid losing it to a reboot, and only closed it once boukestam and russelldc had implemented bundling by label.
+I also used an old version of the Inbox Android app without the hidden remote kill switch until Google finally disabled the APIs it used in June 2019.)

-Hence, I set out on this project to strip out the unnecessary cosmetic bloat and produce an slimmer extension that does only one thing: bundling.
+Hence, I set out on this project to strip out the unnecessary cosmetic bloat and produce an slimmer extension that only does bundling and nothing else
+I also want it to work in Gmail™'s native interface as well as with any theme.
+(Although it isn't related to bundling, I do plan to also keep the functionality that marks emails to yourself as reminders since I use that feature also.)
 On my first editing session, I stripped out over 1,300 unnecessary lines of CSS -- a reduction of over 80% in the CSS file.
-The next step is to tackle the JavaScript.
+I am now working on the JavaScript, which is more complex and will take more time.

 ## Installing